rstropek/PracticalDevOpsTraining/Exercises/exercise07.md

 1. Exporting ARM Templates
 1. Downloading ARM Templates
 1. Editing and deploying ARM Templates in the Azure Portal
+1. Deploying a VM using an Azure ARM Quickstart

 ## Export Template